-One of the Reorganization Agreements, a Voting Trust Agreement (the "Voting Trust"), gives Stanley M. Bergman (or his successor trustee), as Voting Trustee, the right to vote all of the shares of Common Stock owned by certain stockholders of the Company, approximately 21.3% of the outstanding shares of Common Stock.
-Another of the Reorganization Agreements, the Amended and Restated HSI Agreement, as amended (the "Global Agreement"), provides that, until the earlier of January 1, 1999 or the termination of the Voting Trust, Mr. Bergman (or his successor trustee) has the right to nominate all but three of the nominees to the Company's Board of Directors, and Marvin H. Schein, Pamela Joseph and Pamela Schein have the right to serve as or nominate the remaining three directors.
-In general, from January 1, 1999, unless the Voting Trust has terminated prior thereto, until the earlier of January 1, 2004 or the first date on which Marvin H. Schein and his family group no longer beneficially own at least 25% of the outstanding Common Stock that they owned immediately after the Reorganization or the date of certain changes in the Company's management, Mr. Bergman (or his successor trustee) has the right to nominate all of the nominees to the Company's Board of Directors, provided, that if Marvin H. Schein does not approve such nominations, Mr. Bergman (or his successor trustee) and Mr. Schein will each nominate that number of nominees equal to one-half of the entire Board, rounded down to the nearest whole number (of which one will be an independent nominee), and the remaining nominee (if there is an odd number of directors) will be selected by the two independent nominees.
+One of the Reorganization Agreements, a Voting Trust Agreement (the "Voting Trust"), gives Stanley M. Bergman (or his successor trustee), as Voting Trustee, the right to vote all of the shares of Common Stock owned by certain stockholders of the Company, approximately 15.6% of the outstanding shares of Common Stock.
+Another of the Reorganization Agreements, the Amended and Restated HSI Agreement (the "Global Agreement"), provides that the Company's Board of Directors consist of up to 11 members, and that until the earlier of January 1, 1999 or the termination of the Voting Trust, Mr. Bergman (or his successor trustee) has the right to nominate all but three of the nominees to the Company's Board of Directors.
+Marvin H. Schein, Pamela Joseph and Pamela Schein have the right to serve as or nominate the remaining three directors.
+In general, from January 1, 1999 (at which time the number of directors constituting the entire Board of Directors will be reduced to nine unless the proposed Certificate of Incorporation Amendments are adopted), unless the Voting Trust has terminated prior thereto, until the earlier of January 1, 2004 or the first date on which Marvin H. Schein and his family group no longer beneficially own at least 25% of the outstanding Common Stock that they owned immediately after the Reorganization or the date of certain changes in the Company's management, Mr. Bergman (or his successor trustee) has the right to nominate all of the nominees to the Company's Board of Directors, provided, that if Marvin H. Schein does not approve such nominations, Mr. Bergman (or his successor trustee) and Mr. Schein will each nominate four nominees (of which one will be an independent nominee) and the ninth nominee will be selected by the two independent nominees.
 As a result of the foregoing, until December 31, 1998, Mr. Bergman, as a practical matter, will be able to significantly influence all matters requiring stockholder approval, including the election of directors, and until January 1, 2004, Mr. Bergman will have the ability to significantly influence the election of all or a substantial number of the directors of the Company.